 OUT MetroWest recognizes the Nipmuc and Massachusett nations, on whose traditional lands we deliver our programs.
 We acknowledge these Indigenous peoples as the past, present, and future caretakers of the land now known as the MetroWest Boston region.

 Nipmuc homelands include areas such as Natick, Sudbury, and the state-acknowledged Hassanamisco reservation in Grafton.
 Massachusett homelands include areas like Dedham, Newton, Milton, Sharon, Wayland, and Wellesley.
 A precise map reflecting contemporary town lines is impossible to draw, but we know that Indigenous people inhabited the MetroWest region for thousands of years before Europeans displaced, enslaved, and killed the majority of the local population.
 Despite settler-colonizers’ systematic efforts to wipe out native cultures, hundreds of Nipmuc and Massachusett people remain to this day.

 As an LGBTQ+ organization, we note the particular harm inflicted upon Two Spirit people under European settler colonialism.
 We honor the resilience of those on whose ancestral lands OUT MetroWest operates and recognize that LGBTQ+ liberation is not possible without Indigenous liberation.

 We believe that LGBTQ+ youth thrive when connected to diverse adult role models.
-When we have job openings, they will be posted here.
+When we have job openings, they will be posted on our job openings page.
 We particularly encourage applications from Black, Indigenous, and other candidates of color whose identities and lived experiences reflect the rich diversity of our LGBTQ+ youth participants.
 If you identify as LGBTQ+ and a Person of Color and would like us to keep you in mind for future job openings, please consider reaching out to Whitney Retallic, executive director, to share your interest.
 We are happy to keep your materials on-file for when openings occur.